darena-solutions/bluebuttonpro-public/docs/source/technical-reference/importing-data.rst

 detail below.

 The endpoint to start importing CCDAs is https://api.bluebuttonpro.com/Import/ccda.
 This endpoint accepts a file as the sole parameter of the request body.
-In addition to the body of the request, a :doc:`FHIR server context <header-values>` header is required.
+In addition to the body of the request, a :ref:`FHIR server context <header-values>` header is required.
 This is how the request should look like:

 .. code-block:: console